ChiefChippy2/COCBot/README.md

 ```
 4. Try launching the bot.
 It will update the file correctly if the credentials provided are valid.

+NB.
+Please don't leak the rememberMe token as it may give other people access to your bot CG account.

+# CLI Options

+Do `node path/to/index.js help` to see a list of CLI Options.

+# Using a custom database

+## THIS IS STILL IN EXPERIMENTAL PHASE

+You can use another database instead of sqlite.
+Simply add --use-db=type://path/to/db where type:// is the type of database, and path/to/db is the path to db.
+Prefer absolute paths.
+The code uses [Keyv](https://www.npmjs.com/package/keyv) as wrapper, and it supports Redis, MongoDB, SQLite, PostgreSQL, and MySQL.
+You'll need to install the sub-wrapper needed for the custom db: `@keyv/redis`, `@keyv/mongo`, `@keyv/sqlite`, `@keyv/postgres`, or `@keyv/mysql`.

 # Potential Issues :

 ### Sorry, we can't find your chrome installation.
 Can you link us to your chrome installation ?
 Feel free to paste it below.
 It will be automatically added to your .env file